6 min read

 Average salary per year: $61,817

 Where to start: Any training course in health coaching, such as the Mindvalley Holobody Certification.
-This course will provide the necessary qualification for you to start your actual coaching career.
+This course will provide the necessary qualifications for you to start your actual coaching career.

 Part-time job ideas